dataluscorp/browser/toolkit/components/telemetry/docs/collection/index.rst

 Data collection
 ===============

-There are different APIs and formats to collect data in Firefox, all suiting different use cases.
+There are different APIs and formats to collect data in Datalus, all suiting different use cases.

 In general, we aim to submit data in a common format where possible.
 This has several advantages; from common code and tooling to sharing analysis know-how.

 In cases where this isn't possible and more flexibility is needed, we can submit custom pings or consider adding different data formats to existing pings.

-*Note:* Every new data collection must go through a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`_.
+*Note:* Every new data collection must go through a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`_.

 The current data collection possibilities include: